-3.10.1 All documents produced throughout the preparation of the LDP will be published on the Council's website and also made available at the following locations (locations may be subject to change):
+3.10.1 All documents produced throughout the preparation of the LDP will be published on the Council's website and also subject to Covid-19 restrictions made available at the locations (locations may be subject to change in response to the latest Government guidance and social distancing measures):

-• Customer Service Centres: 3 Spilman Street, Carmarthen
+Customer Service Centres: 3 Spilman Street, Carmarthen

-The HUB, Llanelli Town Centre
+The HUB.
+Llanelli Town Centre

-Town Hall, Ammanford
+The HUB, Ammanford

-• All Public Libraries in Carmarthenshire (listed in Appendix 6)

-Where appropriate/required, copies of documents will be sent to Specific Consultation bodies.
+- Accessible and open Public Libraries (including mobile libraries) in Carmarthenshire (listed in Appendix 6) - 3.10.2 Where appropriate/required, copies of documents may be sent to Specific Consultation bodies.
+Encouragement will however be given to the use of the Council online resource in accessing documents and materials in relation to the preparation of the Revised LDP.